-My work is greatly influenced by nature as well as by prominent and lesser known artists, past and present.
+My work is greatly influenced by nature as well as by prominent and lesser-known artists, past and present.
 I am deeply grateful to all those influences that have provided me so much inspiration.
-What began in my own work as an exploration of the vessel form has over the years evolved into work more sculptural in nature but still owes much to traditional forms.
+What began in my own work as an exploration of the vessel form has over the years evolved into work that is non-functional and more sculptural in nature yet still owes much to more traditional forms.

-All work is one-of-a-kind and hand built using a combination of pinch, slab, mold and coil techniques to construct my pieces.
+My work is one-of-a-kind, hand-built using a combination of pinch, slab, and coil techniques.
 Surface colors and finishes use a combination of slips, glazes and or terra sigillata.
-Pieces bisque fire to cone 05.
+Each piece is bisque fired to cone 05 and fired once again adding stains and or glazes.
 Some work is given a final firing in an outdoor barrel kiln filled with newspaper and sawdust to yield a smoky, fire kissed finish.
-Recently I’ve been exploring the use of a low-fire red clay with various terra sigillatas, underglazes, stains and or glazes.

 I earned my BFA in Crafts from the University of Georgia in 1973.
 Over the years, I have